 Marvel at Caravaggio’s, Bernini’s and Raphael’s works at Rome’s Borghese Gallery

-Built in 1613 by Cardinal Scipione Borghese.
-The Galleria Borghese houses the private collection of the Cardinal, who had a marvellous collection of precious works of art, both ancient and modern.
+Built in 1613 by Cardinal Scipione Borghese, the Borghese Gallery houses the private collection of the Cardinal, who had a marvellous collection of precious works of art, both ancient and modern.
 The Cardinal’s private collection was created starting in 1607, who initiated a systematic acquisition of artworks, making it one of the largest ones at the time.
-The first collection was made up of paintings by Caravaggio, Tiziano and Raffaello while the collection of ancient sculptures, another fundamental element capable of giving an aura of ideal universality to the artistic collections, had been constantly enriched.
+The first collection was made up of paintings by Caravaggio, Raphael and Titian while the collection of ancient sculptures, another fundamental element capable of giving an aura of ideal universality to the artistic collections, had been constantly enriched.
 Inside the gallery, you will find a substantial part of the Borghese collection of paintings,sculptures and antiquities.

 Scipione Borghese was an early patron of Bernini and an avid collector of works by Caravaggio.
 He was particularly interested in antique sculptures, but was also driven enough to patronise modern artists and was commissioned work by Caravaggio, Bernini, Domenichino and Rubens.

 As you move from one section to the other, marvel at Bernini’s details.
 A particular artwork to set your eyes on is Ratto di Proserpina, where the hands of the God touching Proserpina’s skin actually seem as if they are sinking into her flesh.

-Piazzale Museo Borghese, 5
+Piazzale Museo Borghese, 5 (Villa Borghese)

 Tue–Sun: 9am–7pm.
 Monday Closed